rioos2/www.megam.io/getting_started/index.md

 #### Private DNS

-DNS managed using powerdns.
+Setup your own DNS, manage business applications like you do in public using names.
+DNS is managed using scalable PowerDNS.

 ### Digital Cloud

-Allows users to spin operating systems of your choice (linux - any flavors, freebsd, windows, coreos) and guard them with tight security with access controlled via a mobile app.
-The digital cloud is wrapped around with blockchain audits.
+Allows users to spin operating systems of your choice (Linux - any flavors, FreeBSD, Windows, CoreOS) and guard them with tight security with access controlled via a mobile app.

 ### Containers